sahuidhsu/selenium-grid-docker/README_EN.md

 ## To Do List
 - [x] Install Docker
 - [x] Quickly deploy Selenium Grid Hub or Node
+- [x] Automatically detect the system architecture and use the corresponding image
 - [x] Quickly update Selenium Grid Hub or Node (provided that it is deployed using this script)
 - [x] Quickly uninstall Selenium Grid Hub or Node (provided that it is deployed using this script)
 - [x] Automatically obtain IP as default address